ldlamarc/ExampleCode/query_objects/README.md

 This is similar to alternative 3 but is more recommendable.
 Though the previous example is hard to implement this way, it can be usefull in other situations:

+Basic usage:
 ```ruby
 User.where(id: User.joins(:comments).select(:id))
 ```

-Using select instead of pluck generates one query instead of two.
+This is better than pluck because select one query instead of two.

+Our previous example can be implemented with Arel unions in the where clause but it would again lead to verbose and error-prone code.
+Generally when you have very long lines of code or a lot of lines in the same method/query, the code becomes less and less readable.

 ##Using Query Objects